Royal Navy removes WWII bomb from River Thames in London

-LONDON (AP) — Britain’s Royal Navy has removed a suspected World War II bomb whose discovery in the River Thames shut down a chunk of central London.
+LONDON (AP) — Britain’s Royal Navy on Friday removed and detonated a still-dangerous World War II bomb whose discovery in the River Thames shut down a chunk of central London.

-The Metropolitan Police force says that officers were called Thursday afternoon “to reports of suspected World War II ordnance in the river” near the Houses of Parliament.
+The Metropolitan Police force said officers were called Thursday afternoon “to reports of suspected World War II ordnance in the river” found by a dredger near the Houses of Parliament.

 Police cordoned off roads in the area and closed two bridges over the river.
 Nearby Westminster subway station also was shut.

-Navy disposal teams took away the 2-foot by 1-foot (60-centimeter by 30-centimeter) device early Friday.
+Navy disposal teams towed the 2-foot by 1-foot (60-centimeter by 30-centimeter) device downriver to Tilbury, in the Thames estuary, where it was detonated.

 Most Read Stories